-“It is important to work together like a competing bicycle team”
+“Important to work together like a competing bicycle team”

 The following focus of the conference was the collaborative environment in the region from a local perspective.
 Anders Nelson, Deputy Vice-Chancellor at Halmstad University, introduced and led the panel discussion about issues such as: how do we create collaboration with all the complex challenges in a city or community?
 And how do smaller cities or companies position themself, for example, to find finances for the work?